jackfranklin/the-refactoring-tales/chapters/3-async.md

 Doing this also means we can get rid of the `if(!req.query)` conditional that wrapped most of the body of the `validateParamsExist` method.
 I find exiting early is preferable to wrapping functions in large conditionals.
 These are what we call __guard clauses__ - a conditional which checks something that is required for the function to be able to run.
 If it's not there, it's best to figure it out right away and ditch out early.
 Some argue that functions having multiple returns makes them unclear, but I'd much rather that then have large conditionals wrapping functions.
 Those are much more unclear, in my opinion.

-The next abstraction is to pull out the code that checks for the existance of `token` and/or `userId` parameters.
+The next abstraction is to pull out the code that checks for the existence of `token` and/or `userId` parameters.

 ```javascript
 var checkTokenAndIds = function(p, req, errors, callback) {